John-Bush14/neoburner/README.md

     -- optional
     address = "ws://127.0.0.1", -- = localhost
-    servers = {"home"} -- servers wich will be able to be edited, can also be set to "*" port = "12525"
+    servers = {"home"} -- servers wich will be in filesystem, cannot be set to "*" because of api limitations. port = "12525"
 })
 ```